 speaker

 Analyst at CGA Ask Situate Youth

 Got it.
-And maybe just one more big picture on an Amarin in terms of the integration, you know, just trying to get a sense of how long it takes.
+And maybe just one more big picture on Ameren in terms of the integration.
+You know, just trying to get a sense of how long it takes.
 I mean, for example, you talked about them needing to create a footprint in Europe.
-Is that is that something that can be done over the next year or, you know, just just any sense is that, you know, kind of what that evolution looks like?
+Is that something that can be done over the next year or just any sense as to kind of what that evolution looks like?

+speaker